edwios/sensortagr40/README.md

     nrfjprog --recover
 The above is required so that P.21 is no longer tied to /RESET

+##Note
+_NRF_SDH_BLE_VS_UUID_COUNT_ is very important.
+It *MUST* match the VS UUID count.
+If not, some Bluetooth client may not be able to read reliably the Services.
+If there is no VS UUID, set it to 0.

 ## Board variations

 ### Basic Sensor